 Thailand Title Deeds and Land Titles for Property in Thailand

 As a buyer, you need to be aware of the various title deeds and land titles for property in Thailand to better understand what you are being offered.
 Land titles are the most common evidence to prove land ownership, rights of possession and other interests inland.
 In Thailand, there are various types of land title and each provides a different level of security for the owner.

 Remember, the property title is proof of ownership; therefore the quality of the land title determines the fundamental security of your investment.

-As a foreigner buying property in Thailand, you should only consider the land that comes with a Chanote, Nor Sor 3 or Nor Sor 3 Gor.
+As a foreigner buying a property in Thailand, you should only consider the land that comes with a Chanote, Nor Sor 3 or Nor Sor 3 Gor.
 These titles can be sold, leased and used as mortgage collateral.
 They are the only titles over which can be registered for the right of ownership and or lease to exist.

 Checking land titles is a matter for lawyers.
 It is strongly advised not to buy land without full due diligence and title investigation being carried out on the land by a competent Thai law firm.

-The most secure type of land title for property in Thailand is called Chanote.
+The most secure type of land title for property in Thailand is called a Chanote.
 This is a true land title deed and officially called Nor Sor (4) or more commonly referred to as Chanote.
 This is land that has been accurately surveyed using a global positioning system (GPS) to set the area and boundaries of the land and plot them against the national land survey grid.
 A common sign of Chanote titled land is the existence of numbered concrete posts in the ground marking the boundaries.